TimoliaDE/HowTo/docs/faq.en.md

 ### Where can I appeal?
 If you have been banned for at least 10 days, your ban can be shortened by up to 1/3 of your ban time, if your excuse is well written.
-You can post your appeal on our [forums](https://forum.timolia.de/forums/entschuldigungen.49), alternatively you can also send us a DM <a href="https://twitter.com/messages/compose?recipient_id=385909409" target="_blank">here</a> on Twitter.
+You can post your appeal on our [Discord](https://timolia.e/discord), alternatively you can also send us a DM <a href="https://twitter.com/messages/compose?recipient_id=385909409" target="_blank">here</a> on Twitter.
 Caution!
 If you have been banned twice for hacking or have more than 46 ban days, you first have to wait until your ban days have expired to 46 days or less.
 Furthermore, you can only apologize if you have not already apologized 3 times in the last 6 months, nor if a ban has already been lifted in that time period.
-You can register for our forums via the Minecraft server `register.timolia.de` if you have not already done so.
+You can verify for our discord via the Minecraft server `register.timolia.de` if you have not already done so.
 You can read more about appeals [here](/bans/).

 ### What are achievements?
 Achievements can be collected while playing on Timolia.
-You can find an overview of all achievements with the command `/ achievements`.
+You can find an overview of all achievements with the command `/achievements`.

 ### From where do I get the Timolia Optifine cape?
 - URL: [https://www.needcoolshoes.com/banner?=paeyeseqpwphec](https://www.needcoolshoes.com/banner?=paeyeseqpwphec)